Corky Romano

 Corky Romano is a 2001 American mafia comedy film starring Chris Kattan, Fred Ward, Vinessa Shaw, Chris Penn, and Peter Berg.
-The movie was produced by Robert Simond, directed by Rob Pritts, and was written by David Garrett and Jason Ward.
+The film was produced by Robert Simond, directed by Rob Pritts, and was written by David Garrett and Jason Ward.
 In the film, Kattan plays the title character, a veterinarian who is forced by his mobster family to infiltrate the local FBI facility to steal evidence incriminating his father, Mafia boss Francis A. "Pops" Romano (Peter Falk), of racketeering charges.
 It opened in theaters on October 12, 2001.

 Plot

 Veterinary technician Corky Romano, banished from his family after the death of his mother, is unaware of their criminal connections until he receives a call from his father "Pops", a Mafia crime lord.
 Indicted on racketeering charges and knowing the strong case against him, Pops has concluded the only solution is to destroy the FBI’s evidence.

 At the family mansion, a bedridden Pops convinces Corky to infiltrate the local FBI office, since the Romano family cannot send anyone with known underworld connections, such as Corky's brothers Paulie and Peter.
-With the aid of a computer hacker, Corky obtains a false identity, “Agent Corky Pissant” and gains access to the building, where he discovers from office chief Howard Schuster that, according to his falsified résumé, "Pissant" graduated from Harvard, speaks five different languages, is an expert sharpshooter, and has extensive martial arts training.
+With the aid of a computer hacker, Corky obtains a false identity (“Agent Corky Pissant”) and gains access to the building.
+There he discovers from office chief Howard Schuster that, according to his falsified résumé, "Pissant" graduated from Harvard, speaks five different languages, is an expert sharpshooter, and has extensive martial arts training (called Jung Moo Kwon (Note: Perhaps spuriously.
+It is not one of the major schools of Taekwondo.
+Russo calls it this when she invites “Pissant” to spar with her; while sparring she also mentions Tang Soo Do.)).

 Corky makes several trips to the evidence room, only to be sidetracked each time.
 He is sent on investigations and raids, with several assignments tied to the Night Vulture, a heroin trafficker who is number six on the FBI's Most Wanted List.
 Corky's frequent mistakes often inadvertently solve the problem at hand, leading others at the FBI to assume Corky has developed intricate strategies.
-He receives praise at the office and in the local media, though Agent Brick Davis (Matthew Glave) remains jealous and suspicious.
+He receives praise at the office and in the local media, though Agent Brick Davis remains jealous and aloof.